davidrbradshaw/HPCC/automated-ohpc-install-script-draft.md

 ## Guide to Automated OpenHPC Install
 #### Stanford High Performance Computing Center

+[C] is the cluster number, and [N] is the compute node number.
+For example, if you are configuring cluster 10, replace [C] with 10.
+Replace [N] with 12, 13, and 14 to make modifications to compute nodes 12, 13, and 14.

 1. Connect to the master node (default password is `stanford`):
 ```
 ssh root@hpcc-cluster-[C].stanford.edu